Phong-Rodrigues Extrinsic Vector-Field Processing

 Concretely, for each vertex we compute the subdivision stencil, raised to the $10$-th power, and apply it to the vertex and its one-ring neighbors.
 We then set the vertex's normal to the area-weighted average of the normals of the subdivided triangles.

+With the exception of the spectral analysis on the sphere, we use the same geometry for all methods.
+In practice, this means that the method of Stein~\etal, which assigns two degrees of freedom to each edge, has roughly three times as many degrees of freedom as the methods that assign two degrees of freedom to a vertex.

-And, when ground-truth is available, we measure the error between the estimated solution, $x$ and the ground-truth, $x^*$ as the ratio:
+When ground-truth is available, we measure the error between the estimated solution, $x$ and the ground-truth, $x^*$ as the ratio:

-where, for a function/field $f$ defined on the surface, the notation $\|f\|^2$ denotes the integrated square-norm, over the mesh.
+where, for a function/field $f$ defined on the surface, ``$\|f\|^2$'' denotes the integrated square-norm over the mesh.

-We begin with by considering several applications from geometry processing before proceeding to an empirical evaluation.
+We visualize vector-fields using anisotropic diffusion \cite{Diewald:TVCG:2000} in which initially randomly distributed noise at the vertices is smoothed in the direction of the flow-field.
+Similar to line integral convolution \cite{Cabral:CGIT:1993}, the visualization captures the direction of the vector-field but not the sign.
+To address this, we overlay the visualization with stream-lines, shaded from black (start) to white (end).